Last Updated on March 12, 2021 by Julia Wilson

 - The underweight cat will have easily palpable ribs, spine, and hips.
 There will be an apparent abdominal tuck.

-- The overweight cat will have ribs which are not palpable, large stores of subcutaneous fat and no waist.
+- The overweight cat will have ribs that are not palpable, large stores of subcutaneous fat and no waist.

 How much should a cat eat?